ionic-team/stencil-site/docs/guides/server-side-rendering.md

 </ParentComponent>
 ```

-In the process of rendering `ParentComponent` you have access to its light DOM, e.g. `ChildComponent`, which allows you to modify the component attributes.
-However, once `ParentComponent` and the framework moves forward to render `ChildComponent`, `ChildComponent` won't have access to `ParentComponent` as it is being rendered in an isolated environment.
-The same applies for any state objects you may import for the component, they may remain empty when the component is rendered.
+At this stage, `ParentComponent` can access and manipulate its children.
+However, when `ChildComponent` is rendered in isolation, it won’t have access to the parent’s state or context, potentially leading to inconsistencies.

-In summary, keep in mind that the part of your component that you want to server side render, should be able to do so without requiring any application state.
-If the component suppose to display data that is being loaded from the server during runtime, have the component render a loading view instead.
+To prevent this, ensure that components rendered on the server don’t depend on external state or context.
+If the component relies on data fetched at runtime, it’s better to display a loading placeholder during SSR.

-### Performance
+### Optimizing Performance

-To server side render a component, Stencil transforms your component into a [Declarative Shadow DOM](https://web.dev/articles/declarative-shadow-dom).
-A Declarative Shadow DOM contains all structural information of your component including styles.
-Depending on how your components are set up, and how many components you render on the server this can have a huge impact on the document size.
+When Stencil server-side renders a component, it converts it into [Declarative Shadow DOM](https://web.dev/articles/declarative-shadow-dom), which includes all structural information and styles.
+While this ensures accurate rendering, it can significantly increase document size if not managed carefully.

-Imaging a small button component in Stencil:
+For example, consider a button component:

 ```tsx
 import { Component, Fragment, h } from '@stencil/core'